itrnka/ha-framework/docs/app-configuration.md

 #### Part 2 - Project files (prepare *PSR-4* autoloading)

-**Autoloading root path:** We must define, where are stored our project files for this current configuration.
-This directory is used as root for autoloading php files by *PSR-4* standard.
-This is very very useful, this can be e.g. used for special or new versions of our application code.
-When our project has e.g. 3 access methods with the same functionality (e.g. API, web page, mobile page) and we need add or modify some access method, we can clone files to another dir and set root for this case to this folder.
-So we can create next version of our app without changing other access methods and without changing existing files.
-This is perfect interface for multiple variations of our app.
+**Autoloading root path:** We need to define where our project files are stored.
+This folder will use our application to load the classes by [*PSR-4*](https://en.wikipedia.org/wiki/PHP_Standard_Recommendation) standard.
 By default, value is `ver-1.0.0` and full path to this directory is `{projectRoot}/php/ver-1.0.0`.

+> This allows us to use our project files in different versions for different environments.
+For example, we can easily test a new version of our app simply by changing the environment name, or we can create a new version of the files for some environment without affecting other parts of the app and other access methods.
+When an app is available through 3 different access methods (e.g. API, website, mobile site), and if we need to modify or add another method without changing the code in existing methods, this is a perfect way to do this.
+So we can simply create new app version and older versions will be unchanged.
+So API and website can work without changes, and the mobile site can be modified to have the files stored in another folder (as a new app version).

 ```php
 $cfg['app.class.version'] = 'ver-1.0.0';
 ```

-**Supported namespaces:** When we have defined root directory for classes autoloading, we must also define supported namespaces stored in this directory.
-But we only defines root names of this namespaces.
+**Supported namespaces:** In order for automatic loading to work properly, we need to define which namespaces are stored in this folder.
+But we only define the root names of these namespaces.
 For example, when we have classes `MyProject\Module\MySomeModule\MySomeModule`, `MyProject\Module\MySomeModule\Models\MyModel1`, ..., namespace root is `MyProject`.
 Its highly recommend using custom namespace for every access method.
-It will make access method totaly independent from other code and will be simply removed from your application in future.
+Access method will be completely independent of the other code and will be removed from your application in the future.

 ```php
 $cfg['app.class.namespaceRoots'] = ['MyProject', 'MyMiddleware', 'WebAccess', 'ConsoleAccess'];